Tuning orcharhino

 orcharhino contains a Dynflow service called dynflow-sidekiq that performs tasks scheduled by Dynflow.
 Sidekiq workers can be grouped into various queues to ensure lots of tasks of one type will not block execution of tasks of other type.

-ATIX AG recommends to increase the number of sidekiq workers to scale the Foreman tasking system for bulk concurrent tasks, for example for multiple content view publications and promotions, content synchronizations, and synchronizations to orcharhino Proxies.
+ATIX AG recommends to increase the number of sidekiq workers to scale the Foreman tasking system for bulk concurrent tasks, for example for multiple content view publications and promotions, content synchronizations, and synchronizations to orcharhino Proxy Servers.
 There are two options available:

 • You can increase the number of threads used by a worker (worker’s concurrency).
 This has limited impact for values larger than five due to Ruby implementation of the concurrency of threads.